UniSuper says it’s hit ‘peak investment’ in US

 “Whatever you think of the legitimate reasons for the newly announced tariffs – and, of course, there are some – or the long-term effect, good or bad, there are likely to be important short-term effects.”

-Dimon noted that “whether or not the menu of tariffs causes a recession remains in question”, but warned that “it will slow down growth”.
+Dimon said that “whether or not the menu of tariffs causes a recession remains in question” but warned that “it will slow down growth”.

-He, however, highlighted that the US enters this time of uncertainty with “high equity and debt prices”, even after the recent decline.
+He, however, said that the US enters this time of uncertainty with “high equity and debt prices”, even after the recent decline.

 “No matter how you measure it, equity valuations are still well above their historical averages.
 And credit spreads are still near the low end of these same ranges,” he said, but added that markets may be overly optimistic in pricing a soft landing, cautioning that ongoing turbulence could take years to fully unfold.